geothermaldev/Apatite/docs/SETUP.md

 # Setup
-Basil is meant to operate off your file system.
+Basil was created to run off your file system!
 This means that instead of opening a URL you open a file.
-This means that some mobile platforms might not be supported or work as expected.
-You can also try to host this online for multiple people to use the same schedule but this hasn't been tested.
+This does mean that some mobile browser might not work as expected.
+You can also try to host this online but this hasn't been tested and may not work as expected.

 ## Downloading
 Download the project as a ZIP file and unzip the files to your desired location.
 We recommend using a folder like `Download/Basil` to keep organised.